akhansen/fink-octave-scripts/Readme.md

 * **oct-cc** and **oct-cxx**:  Fink's Octave packages encode "oct-cc" and "oct-cxx" as the names of the compilers for Octave to use, because the proper compiler changes around a lot between OS X versions (and sometimes even within an OS X version).
 These scripts select the proper Fink compiler wrapper for the running OS.
+We are likely to switch to just "clang" and "clang++" in Octave at a future date.

 ## Usage: